 You spend a lot of time and money on your garden, and you want it to look its best.
-Depending on your water quality, that might mean you need a water filter for your garden hose.
+Depending on your water quality, that might mean you need filter hose water for the best results.
 Your tap water may contain chemicals that could harm your plants and hinder their growth.

 So, if you want to enjoy beautiful flowers and healthy homegrown food, it’s high time you get an in-line garden hose water filter.